 The easiest way to save money on shopping is to not go shopping at all, or at the very least to limit yourself to window shopping.
 But realistically most travelers will want to do some shopping if only to buy souvenirs for their friends and relatives or themselves.

-Many people also come to Japan with the hopes of scoring good deals on things like electronics or brand name fashion that may be more expensive in their home countries.
+Many people also come to Japan with the hopes of scoring good deals on items that may be more expensive in their home countries.
 If this describes you, make sure to familiarize yourself with the prices of items at home before you get to Japan to confirm that prices in Japan are really lower.
 The following are some other shopping tips:

 • 100 yen shops